dendronhq/dendron-site/vault/dendron.tutorial.vaults.md

 ### Cleaning Up (optional)

-In order to remove a vault, you can use [[Vault Remove|dendron.topic.commands#vault-remove]].
+In order to remove a vault, you can use [[Vault Remove|dendron.ref.commands#vault-remove]].
 Note that this command removes the vault from Dendron but not from your filesystem.
 You'll need to manually delete the folder to do that.

 ### Files